 A hold harmless clause.
-Hold harmless clauses are typically used when a party wants to shift responsibility for risks associated with the service it will provide.
+Hold harmless clauses are typically used when a party wants to shift responsibility for risks associated with the service it'll provide.
 For example, a general contractor might include a hold harmless clause that relieves the company of responsibility if it or a subcontractor damages the client's property while doing the work.

 Confidentiality clauses.
 Consultants, web developers, and other service providers typically use a confidentiality clause to keep sensitive information from falling into the hands of the competition.
-A consultant who has developed a special process for streamlining workflow, for example, might use a confidentiality clause to prevent the client from sharing it with another consultant.
+A consultant who's developed a special process for streamlining workflow, for example, might use a confidentiality clause to prevent the client from sharing it with another consultant.

 Provisions requiring client cooperation.
 The agreement should include a provision that defines the client's responsibility to provide information and assistance so that the provider can meet its obligations.

 Boilerplate provisions.
 Boilerplate provisions are understandings between parties that are so commonly used that they appear unchanged in many contracts.
 Lawyers literally copy and paste them into their contracts.
 Examples include a "severability" clause (where the parties agree that if a judge finds that one part of the agreement isn't enforceable, the rest of the agreement will remain in place), a statement that all understandings between the parties are contained in the agreement (this prompts the parties to place all oral understandings in the agreement), and a clause stating that the agreement can be changed only by the parties' written consent.